AbstractUmbra/Anilist-Comparison/README.md

 By default this will compare entries in the "Planning" category.
 You can add a `status` query parameter to further refine what category you wish to see!

-You can also pass one (or more) `exclude` query parameters to exclude a column.

 The `?status=` parameter accepts the following values:-
 ```
 planning (the default)